malpou/ShapeClassification/Readme.md

 The solution is structured in **4 source projects**:
 - **Api** - The Web API project (this is the project that is started when the application is started)
-- **Application** - The application logic (the core of the application, this is limited in this case, but in a real-world application, this would be the place to put the application logic)
+- **Application** - The application logic (the core of the application; this is limited in this case, but in a real-world application, this would be the place to put the application logic)
 - **Domain** - The domain model and logic (business logic of the application)
 - **Contracts** - The contracts for the application (response records in this case)
 -